Kairotic/mistakes/dyadic.md

 We will make this attempt using the Haskell programming language, known for its very strong focus on defining the types of things in clear way.
-We will approach the definitions given in book VII in turn, in the following, and see how far we can get.
+We will approach the definitions given in book VII in turn, in the following, to see how far we can get, and what problems arise.

 **Definition 1**: A unit is that by virtue of which each of the things that exist is called one.